-- (a) For the MSHO program's Medicaid benefits, pursuant to Minnesota Statutes, § 256B.055, subd.
+(a) For the MSHO program's Medicaid benefits, pursuant to Minnesota Statutes, § 256B.055, subd.
 14, enrollment for a Medical Assistance Incarcerated Enrollee will end at the end of the month in which the Enrollee is Incarcerated.
-Provision of Covered Services ends when the Enrollee is Incarcerated. - (b) For MSC+, pursuant to Minnesota Statutes, § 256B.055, subd.
+Provision of Covered Services ends when the Enrollee is Incarcerated.

+(b) For MSC+, pursuant to Minnesota Statutes, § 256B.055, subd.
 14, enrollment for a Medical Assistance Incarcerated Enrollee will end at the end of the month in which the Enrollee is incarcerated.
+Provision of Covered Services ends when the Enrollee is Incarcerated.

+(c) Incarcerated individuals admitted to a medical institution must apply for and be determined eligible for Medical Assistance inpatient services, and if eligible will be covered on a fee-for-service basis.

+(B) For MSHO and MSC+ the MCO may not request disenvolument of an Enrollee for any reason except as described in section 3.2.3(C).

-Provision of Covered Services ends when the Enrollee is Incarcerated. - (c) Incarcerated individuals admitted to a medical institution must apply for and be determined eligible for Medical Assistance inpatient services, and if eligible will be covered on a fee-for-service basis. - (B) Optional termination includes the circumstances listed in 42 CFR § 422.74(b)(1) as follows: - (1) The MSHO Enrollee has engaged in disruptive behavior, and the request for disenrollment meets the requirements listed in 42 CFR § 422.74(d)(2).
-Disenrollment will be allowed only upon review and approval by CMS. - (2) The Enrollee provided fraudulent information on his or her enrollment form or permits abuse of his or her enrollment card. - 3.2.4 Termination by MCO.
-For MSHO and MSC+ the MCO may not request disenrollment of an Enrollee for any reason except as described in section 3.2.3(B). - 3.2.5 Notification and Termination of Coverage.
-Notification and termination of MCO coverage shall become effective at the following times:
+(C) Optional termination includes the circumstances listed in 42 CFR § 422.74(b)(1) as follows:

+(1) The MSHO Enrollee has engaged in disruptive behavior, and the request for disenrollment meets the requirements listed in 42 CFR § 422.74(d)(2).
+Disenrollment will be allowed only upon review and approval by CMS.

+(2) The Enrollee provided fraudulent information on his or her enrollment form or permits abuse of his or her enrollment card.

+3.2.4 Notification and Termination of Enrollment.
+Notification and termination of MCO enrollment shall become effective at the following times:

-- (A) For MSHO, when a disenrollment request has been received by the STATE on or before the last day of the month, MCO coverage shall cease at midnight, Minnesota time, on the first day of the month following the month in which termination was approved. - (B) For MSC+, when termination has been entered on the STATE MMIS after the Cut-Off Date, medical coverage shall cease at midnight, Minnesota time, on the first day of the second month following the month in which termination was entered on the STATE MMIS. - (C) When termination takes place due to ineligibility for Medical Assistance, or Enrollee becomes ineligible for participation in the MCO's program, and the Enrollee is receiving Inpatient Hospitalization services, on the effective date of ineligibility, MCO coverage shall cease at midnight, Minnesota time, on the first day following discharge from the hospital.
-The STATE will not pay to the MCO a Capitation Payment for any month after the month in which the Enrollee's enrollment was terminated. - (D) When termination takes place for any reason other than those set forth in this section, including the termination or expiration of this Contract, while the Enrollee is receiving Inpatient Hospitalization services, MCO coverage shall cease at midnight, Minnesota time, on the first day of the month following discharge from the hospital. - 3.2.6 Reinstatement.
+(A) For MSHO, when a disenrollment request has been received by the STATE on or before the last day of the month, MCO enrollment shall cease at midnight, Minnesota time, on the first day of the month following the month in which termination was approved.

+(B) For MSC+, when termination has been entered on the STATE MMIS after the Cut-Off Date, MCO enrollment shall cease at midnight, Minnesota time, on the first day of the second month following the month in which termination was entered on the STATE MMIS.

+(C) When termination takes place due to ineligibility for Medical Assistance, or Enrollee becomes ineligible for participation in the MCO's program, and the Enrollee is receiving Inpatient Hospitalization services, on the effective date of ineligibility, MCO coverage of the inpatient hospital services and associated ancillary services shall cease at midnight, Minnesota time, on the first day following discharge from the hospital.
+The STATE will not pay to the MCO a Capitation Payment for any month after the month in which the Enrollee's enrollment was terminated.

+(D) When termination takes place for any reason other than those set forth in this section, including the termination or expiration of this Contract, and the Enrollee is receiving Inpatient Hospitalization services on the effective date of the termination, MCO coverage of inpatient hospital services and associated ancillary services shall cease at midnight, Minnesota time, on the first day following the day of discharge from the hospital.

+3.2.5 Reinstatement.
 An Enrollee terminated from the MCO at first capitation may be reinstated for the following month with no lapse in coverage if the Enrollee re-establishes his or her Medical Assistance eligibility and such eligibility is entered into MMIS by the last business day of the month.

-3.2.7 Re-enrollment.
+3.2.6 Re-enrollment.